automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 ```
 aws s3api put-bucket-acl --bucket <YOURBUCKETNAME>  --grant-write uri=http://acs.amazonaws.com/groups/global/AuthenticatedUsers
 ```
 **Note:** Make sure you configure the <YOURBUCKETNAME> with the name of the S3 test bucket you would like to use for tests.
-Please don't use any S3 bucket with important data!
+Don't use any S3 bucket with important data!
 This if for testing of the map only.

 ## Import the Map